 I’m sure I missed some favorite lamps.
 Check out this DIY arch light for illuminating a hobby table space.

+Are you looking for the best lamp for miniature painting?
 There are a lot of options, but the best lamp for painting miniatures has several key features:

 - A daylight illumination that accurately represents the natural color of objects (i.e., neutral to cool color temperature: 4500-6000K)

 - LED lights that provide more than 500 lumens (800 lumens is equivalent to a 60W incandescent bulb)

 - Good ergonomics, which includes a lamp the uses space efficiently, and has a flexible and stable system for adjusting the direction of the light source

 Ultimately, as with any hobby equipment, you generally pay for what you get.
 Be willing to invest in better quality and functionality as you consider how much time you spend working on your hobby.
 Lighting for miniature painting is one of the best investments you can make for your modeling hobby.